project-meucci/thimm.github.io/docs/Farmerama/61-fine-fleeces-pasture-cropping-and-land-in-commons.md

 ---
-title: 61: Fine Fleeces, Pasture Cropping and Land in Commons
+title: 61 Fine Fleeces Pasture Cropping And Land In Commons
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2020-12-27)